 TAVR is well established for the treatment of high-risk and inoperable patients with symptomatic severe aortic stenosis.
 A robust evidence base has compared transcatheter aortic valve replacement (TAVR) to the standard of care for aortic stenosis.
 The series of Placement of AoRTic TraNscathetER Valves (PARTNER) trials began with PARTNER 1B (n=358), which demonstrated superiority of TAVR to medical therapy in inoperable patients, with an absolute survival advantage of 23percent at five years (Leon et al., 2010).
 The PARTNER 1A (n=699) and CoreValve (n=795) trials randomized high-surgical risk patients between TAVR and surgical aortic valve replacement (SAVR) (Smith et al., 2011; Adams et al., 2014).
 Both trials were noninferiority trials and showed either no difference or improved survival with TAVR at one year.
-Patients in PARTNER 1A have been followed to five years with no survival difference seen (Sanchez et al., 2020; Reardon et al., 2019; Herrmann et al., 2019; Pibarot et al., 2019; Mack et al., 2015 and Kapadia et al., 2015).
+Patients in PARTNER 1A have been followed to five years with no survival difference seen (Sanchez 2020; Reardon 2019; Herrmann 2019; Pibarot 2019; Mack 2015 and Kapadia 2015).

 Two multicenter randomized controlled studies have compared TAVR to surgical aortic valve replacement (SAVR) in symptomatic patients at intermediate surgical risk.
-The PARTNER 2A trial (Leon et al., 2016) randomized 2,032 patients to the balloon-expandable Sapien valve versus SAVR, and the SURTAVI trial (Reardon et al., 2017) randomized 1,660 patients to a self-expanding TAVR (CoreValve or Evolut-R) versus SAVR.
+The PARTNER 2A trial (Leon 2016) randomized 2,032 patients to the balloon-expandable Sapien valve versus SAVR, and the SURTAVI trial (Reardon 2017) randomized 1,660 patients to a self-expanding TAVR (CoreValve or Evolut-R) versus SAVR.
 The results of both trials demonstrated noninferiority of TAVR to SAVR for the composite endpoint of death and stroke at two years.
-In a large registry of symptomatic, intermediate-risk patients who underwent TAVR using the balloon-expandable Sapien 3 system (Thourani et al., 2016), survival was markedly superior to the surgical arm of the PARTNER 2A study (Herrmann et al., 2019).
+In a large registry of symptomatic, intermediate-risk patients who underwent TAVR using the balloon-expandable Sapien 3 system (Thourani 2016), survival was markedly superior to the surgical arm of the PARTNER 2A study (Herrmann 2019).

 Favorable short-term results with TAVR in low-risk patients were reported in two recent randomized clinical trials.
-The Evolut Low Risk Trial (Popma et al., 2019) reported the estimated two-year incidence of the primary endpoint, a composite of death or disabling stroke, was 5.3 percent in the TAVI group and 6.7 percent in the SAVR group showing non-inferiority of TAVI and SAVR, but no superiority for either mortality or stroke at one year.
-The PARTNER 3 Trial (Mack et al., 2019) low-risk patient study showed superiority of TAVI for stroke and the composite primary endpoint of death, stroke and rehospitalization at one year.
-The Nordic Aortic Valve Intervention Trial (NOTION) (Thyregod et al., 2019) randomized patients to receive TAVR or SAVR, and 82 percent of the patients were at low risk for surgical operations (i.e., Society of Thoracic Surgeons Predicted Risk of Mortality [STS-PROM] score less than 4 percent).
+The Evolut Low Risk Trial (Popma 2019) reported the estimated two-year incidence of the primary endpoint, a composite of death or disabling stroke, was 5.3 percent in the TAVI group and 6.7 percent in the SAVR group showing non-inferiority of TAVI and SAVR, but no superiority for either mortality or stroke at one year.
+The PARTNER 3 Trial (Mack 2019) low-risk patient study showed superiority of TAVI for stroke and the composite primary endpoint of death, stroke and rehospitalization at one year.
+The Nordic Aortic Valve Intervention Trial (NOTION) (Thyregod 2019) randomized patients to receive TAVR or SAVR, and 82 percent of the patients were at low risk for surgical operations (i.e., Society of Thoracic Surgeons Predicted Risk of Mortality [STS-PROM] score less than four percent).

 Similar outcomes were achieved in both TAVR and SAVR treatment arms at five years.
 Waksman et al. (2018) reported in a prospective study that transfemoral TAVR, using mainly a third-generation balloon-expandable TAVR device, was associated with no deaths at 30 days compared with 1.7 percent in a historical, propensity-matched SAVR cohort.
-The risk/benefit profile for periprocedural complications in low-risk patients is similar to the overall TAVR population (i.e., reduction in acute kidney injury and bleeding on the one hand and an increase in pacemaker implantation and vascular complications) (Overtchouk et al., 2019).
-The 2017 focused update to the 2014 American College of Cardiology (ACC) and American Heart Association (AHA) Practice Guideline for the Management of Patients with Valvular Heart Disease recommends surgical aortic valve replacement for low surgical risk patients (Nishimura et al., 2017).
-However, long-term follow-up data on outcomes and valve durability is needed.
+The risk/benefit profile for periprocedural complications in low-risk patients is similar to the overall TAVR population (i.e., reduction in acute kidney injury and bleeding on the one hand and an increase in pacemaker implantation and vascular complications) (Overtchouk 2019).